 Fiani et al. (2021) concluded that spinal disc arthroplasty is a viable alternative to standard decompression and fusion methods for the treatment of degenerative disc disease.
-Both cervical and lumbar arthroplasties have been shown to be safe and effective with improved segmental motion.
+Both cervical and lumbar arthroplasties may be safe and effective with improved segmental motion.1

-Gupta et al. (2020) discusses the effectiveness of artificial disc replacement which serves to stabilize as well as preserving segmental spinal motion.
-The anterior approach is most commonly used.
+Gupta et al. (2020) discuss the effectiveness of artificial disc replacement, which stabilizes and preserves segmental spinal motion.
+The anterior approach is most commonly used.2

-The United States Food and Drug Administration (FDA) has granted approval for several artificial intervertebral discs to be used for arthroplasty, including the following:
+The United States Food and Drug Administration (FDA) has approved several artificial intervertebral discs to for arthroplasty, including the following:

-- The Simplify Cervical Artificial Disc (2021) is indicated for use in skeletally mature patients for disc reconstruction at one level from C3-C7 for intractable radiculopathy or myelopathy. - The activL Artificial Disc (2015) is intended for one level disc reconstruction (L4, L5 or L5-S1) in skeletally mature patients with symptomatic degenerative disc disease with no more than Grade I spondylolisthesis at the involved level.
+- The Simplify Cervical Artificial Disc (2021) is indicated for use in skeletally mature patients for disc reconstruction at one level from C3-C7 for intractable radiculopathy or myelopathy.4 - The activL Artificial Disc (2015) is intended for one-level disc reconstruction (L4, L5, or L5-S1) in skeletally mature patients with symptomatic degenerative disc disease with no more than grade I spondylolisthesis at the involved level.6